Renset/macai/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[BUG]"
+title: "[Bug]"
 labels: bug
 assignees: Renset

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+One bug at a time!
+If you want to report multiple bugs and/or features, please create separate tickets for each issue.

 **To Reproduce**
 Steps to reproduce the behavior: